 |Marin C Trautman|

 My research focuses on tectonics, geodynamics and structural geology coupling numerical simulations and geological/geophysical data.
-I am a geologist and geophysicist (geodynamic modeler).
+I am a geologist and geophysicist.
 I observe, record, and analyze geological and geophysical phenomena to single out the most important controlling factors.
-Use these information I develop conceptual and mathematical models.
-Then I do forward and inverse modeling constrained by the geological and geophysical data to gain insight into geological/geophysical problems, and to understand how ...
+Using these information I develop conceptual models.
+Then I do forward and inverse geodynamics modeling constrained by the geological and geophysical data to gain insight into geological/geophysical problems, and to understand how they evolve through ...

 |Graduate Student Position in Mineral Physics Lab (Graduate)|